Irish Castles for Sale in Ireland

 The current owners have completely restored this property, taking it from a bare and windswept ruin to a luxurious medieval gem.
 Says the owner, Michael Burke,

 "The aim was to recreate what it was like to live in a medieval castle, but without having to suffer the deprivation of thirteenth century living, initially with the idea of using it as a family home.
 We used local craftsmen and tried to source local materials as much as possible.
 While it was a huge undertaking we never felt we had taken on too much, we really enjoyed the work and feel that when we die we will have left something for future generations.
 It’s a landmark that would otherwise be just a heap of stones today."

-It has six bedrooms (two of which are en-suite), a great hall, a dining room, drawing room, office, kitchen, store room, and service quarters, all of which are spread over three floors.
+It has six bedrooms (two of which are en-suite), a great hall, a dining room, drawing room, office, kitchen, storeroom, and service quarters, all of which are spread over three floors.
 It hosts hundreds of special events each year, including weddings and parties, and also enjoys taxation discounts for its historic value.
 Surrounding it are three gardens, including an herb garden and a terraced garden.
-Beyond lie acres of wooded hillside and pastureland where a flock of rare Jacob sheep graze.
-In the winter, flooding rivers create a seven mile lake which becomes a refuge for thousands of wild birds.
+Beyond lie acres of wooded hillside and pastureland where a flock of rare Jacob sheep grazes.
+In the winter, flooding rivers create a seven-mile lake which becomes a refuge for thousands of wild birds.